 - salt and pepper to taste

-- optional: a little chevre or feta on top (beets + goat cheese = magic)
+- optional: a little chevre crumbled on top

 - Serve with Apple-Dijon Chicken or Mel Joulwan's Best Chicken You'll Ever Eat

 - This would also be pretty delicious with the addition of sliced oranges, fennel and maybe walnuts!

 - Because beets are not wilty greens, this salad is a good make-ahead option since it'll keep well in the fridge for a day or two.

 Beet that.
 Oh gosh, sorry.
 Cannot stop the puns.

 How about you?
 Are you for beets or against them?